 Unsecured Line of Credit.
 Our Unsecured Line of Credit is utilized primarily as a bridge facility to fund acquisition opportunities and to meet short-term development and working capital needs.
-We generally fund our development projects with construction loans that we may partially guarantee until project completion or lease-up thresholds are achieved.
+We generally fund our development projects with construction loans that may be partially guaranteed by Boston Properties Limited Partnership, our operating partnership, until project completion or lease-up thresholds are achieved.